Today is the second of three days that it took us to frame the off grid cabin walls.

-Measuring out the sub-floor.
 We used 7/16″ 4′ X 8′ OSB Plywood for the sub-floor.
-We will be placing a laminate wood flooring down on top.

-The inspection team arrived with Tim Hortons 🙂
+Then the “inspection team” arrived with Tim Hortons 🙂

 Comment below and let us know what YOUR #1 favorite tool would be that would help YOU speed up your building and make YOUR life easier.

 F.Y.I We’re picking one of our subscribers who’s left us a comment below of what their #1 tool would be and we’re buying them that tool!